-In 2005, President Bush signed into law the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU).
-The SAFETEA-LU legislation authorized the provision of \$286.4 billion in funding for federal surface transportation programs over six years through FY 2009, including \$52.6 billion for federal transit programs.
+In 2005, President Bush signed into law the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users, commonly referred to as SAFETEA-LU.
+The SAFETEA-LU legislation authorized the provision of \$286.4 billion in funding for federal surface transportation programs over six years through Fiscal year 2009, including \$52.6 billion for federal transit programs.
 SAFETEA-LU was extended multiple times in anticipation of a new surface transportation act.
 Both the Intermodal Surface Transportation Efficiency Act (ISTEA) and Transportation Equity Act for the 21st Century (TEA-21) predate SAFETEA-LU.
-SAFETEA-LU was the most recent surface transportation act authorizing federal spending on highway, transit, and transportation-related projects, until the passage of Moving Ahead for the 21st Century (MAP-21) was signed into law in June 2012.
+SAFETEA-LU was the most recent surface transportation act authorizing federal spending on highway, transit, and transportation-related projects, until the passage of Moving Ahead for the 21st Century - MAP-21 was signed into law in June 2012.

 Projects funded through three programs under SAFETEA-LU, including the Elderly Individuals and Individuals with Disabilities Program (Section 5310), Job Access and Reverse Commute Program (JARC, Section 5316), and New Freedom Program (Section 5317), were required to be derived from a locally developed, coordinated public transit-human services transportation plan.
-The 2007 Human Services Transportation Plan for the Pee Dee region met all federal requirements by focusing on the transportation needs of disadvantaged persons.
+The 2007 Human Services Transportation Plans for the Santee-Lynches region met all federal requirements by focusing on the transportation needs of disadvantaged persons.